The fundamental groups of presymplectic Hamiltonian G-manifolds: introduction

 \section{introduction}

 Let $M$ be a smooth manifold, $\omega$ be a closed $2$-form on $M$ with constant rank.
-If $\ker \omega = 0$, then $(M, \omega)$ is a symplectic manifold, otherwise, $(M, \omega)$ is called a {\bf presymplectic manifold}, $\omega$ is called a presymplectic form.
+If $\ker \omega = 0$, then $(M, \omega)$ is a symplectic manifold, otherwise, $(M, \omega)$ is called a {\bf presymplectic manifold}, and $\omega$ is called a presymplectic form.
 Symplectic and contact manifolds are special cases of presymplectic manifolds.
 Let $G$ be a connected compact Lie group acting on $(M, \omega)$ preserving $\omega$.
 If $(M, \omega)$ is symplectic and the $G$-action is Hamiltonian with a {\it proper} moment map $\phi$, by Atiyah, Guillemin-Sternberg, and Kirwan's theorems, $\phi(M)\cap \mathfrak t^*_+$ is a closed convex polyhedral set (\cite{A, GS0, K}), where $\mathfrak t^*_+\subset \mathfrak t^*$ is a closed positive Weyl chamber, $\mathfrak t^*$ being the dual Lie algebra of a maximal torus of $G$.
-In \cite{L00, L0, L}, the author studies the fundamental groups of symplectic Hamiltonian $G$-manifolds, respectively for circle actions, for $G$-actions on compact and noncompact manifolds.
-Now assume $(M, \omega)$ is a presymplectic $G$-manifold.
-We can similarly define Hamiltonian $G$-actions and moment maps (see Sec.
+If $(M, \omega)$ is a presymplectic $G$-manifold, we can similarly define Hamiltonian $G$-actions and moment maps (see Sec.
 2).
-Assume the $G$-action is Hamiltonian with a proper moment map $\phi$, then $\phi(M)\cap\mathfrak t^*_+$ may not be convex, or be a polyhedral set.
-Recently in \cite{LS}, Lin and Sjamaar propose a condition, called {\bf cleanness} of the $G$-action, and show that under this condition, $\phi(M)\cap\mathfrak t^*_+ $ is a closed convex polyhedral set; this set is a convex polytope if $M$ is compact.
+If $(M, \omega)$ is presymplectic and the $G$-action on $M$ is Hamiltonian with a proper moment map $\phi$, then $\phi(M)\cap\mathfrak t^*_+$ may not be convex, or be a polyhedral set (see \cite{LS}).
+In recent years, Lin and Sjamaar propose a condition, called {\bf cleanness} of the $G$-action, and show that under this condition, $\phi(M)\cap\mathfrak t^*_+ $ is a closed convex polyhedral set; this set is a convex polytope if $M$ is compact (\cite{LS}).
 See also \cite{RZ} for a presymplectic convexity result for torus actions by Ratiu and Zung.

-In this paper, we study the fundamental groups of presymplectic Hamiltonian $G$-manifolds.
+In \cite{L00, L0, L}, the author studies the fundamental groups of symplectic Hamiltonian $G$-manifolds, respectively for circle actions, for $G$-actions on compact and noncompact manifolds.
+The proof relies in a certain degree on the polyhedral property of the image $\phi(M)\cap\mathfrak t^*_+$ above.
+In this paper, when the presymplectic Hamiltonian $G$-manifold has this same property, we study the fundamental groups of such manifolds.